noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 by various sub-groups.
 The rest are fairly ho-hum: ecology and science-y words.

-A much more interesting question is, how do the topics at ESA change from year to year?
+It's more interesting to ask how the topics at ESA *change* from year to year?
 Below I show the terms whose use in ESA abstracts changed the most between 2013 to 2014: